novelgym/novelgym.github.io/ng-website/docs/environment/objectsactions.md

 ![Environment](img/Objects.drawio.png)

-**To implement an entity** that moves and has their own inventory, declare a child class of [PolycraftEntity](https://github.com/tufts-ai-robotics-group/NovelGridWorldsV2/blob/main/gym_novel_gridworlds2/contrib/polycraft/objects/polycraft_entity.py).
+**To implement a dynamic entity** that has their own inventory, declare a child class of [PolycraftEntity](https://github.com/tufts-ai-robotics-group/NovelGridWorldsV2/blob/main/gym_novel_gridworlds2/contrib/polycraft/objects/polycraft_entity.py).
 This child class might not even need any method overriding: the entity's action set is defined in the config file, and the inventory logic is implemented in the [Entity](https://github.com/tufts-ai-robotics-group/NovelGridWorldsV2/blob/main/gym_novel_gridworlds2/object/entity.py) class.

-**To implement an object** that may or may not be breakable, collectable, or placeable, declare a child class of [PolycraftObject](https://github.com/tufts-ai-robotics-group/NovelGridWorldsV2/blob/main/gym_novel_gridworlds2/contrib/polycraft/objects/polycraft_obj.py).
+**To implement a static entity (object)** that may or may not be breakable, collectable, or placeable, declare a child class of [PolycraftObject](https://github.com/tufts-ai-robotics-group/NovelGridWorldsV2/blob/main/gym_novel_gridworlds2/contrib/polycraft/objects/polycraft_obj.py).
 The child class will generally override one or more of the following methods of the [Object](https://github.com/tufts-ai-robotics-group/NovelGridWorldsV2/blob/main/gym_novel_gridworlds2/object/object.py) class:

 + the static method `placement_reqs` – specifies whether an object can be placed in the environment by the agent (set to `False` by default),